jimhigson/oboe.js-dissertation/main/main.md

 more of the document must be revealed before a match can be decided the term evaluators would have the option of listening to the parse until further document nodes are revealed, replying later when the necessary information is available.
+While a wider selection vocabulary would be available, such an expansion would make it difficult to guarantee callback order which may cause confusion for application developers.
-Luckily, a language with just the selectors that we able to evaluate when nodes are found is powerful enough to handle most cases so until a strong need is demonstrated the selector language will be kept in its curernt, relatively simple form.
+Luckily, a language containing only selectors which may be evaluated against nodes as they are detected is powerful enough to handle most cases.
+Until a strong need is demonstrated the selector language will be kept in its current form.

 Differences in the working of programs that can be easily written using Oboe.js
 -------------------------------------------------------------------------------